-- 1. Apply functional analysis on the fly, in making key choices on where to go next in a clinical dialogue using metaphor. - 2.
-Select and apply a relevant metaphor in collaboration with the client to address a specific clinical situation.
-3. Identify and utilize relevant metaphors spontaneously used by clients to enhance the therapeutic dialogue.
-17. Acceptance - Training Step by Step Workshop • 1:15 PM - 2:45 PM Components: Case presentation, Conceptual analysis, Didactic presentation, Experiential exercises, Role play Categories: Processes of change, Professional development, Acceptance Target Audience: Beginner, Intermediate Location: Bayside A Beate Ebert, Clinical Psychologist, Private Practice Acceptance - Step-by-Step Training Learning Acceptance and Commitment Therapy (ACT) involves mastering processes and skills that are both intuitively understandable and deeply complex.
-"Acceptance" is a perfect example: we all know that there are things in life we cannot change events, our bodies, the state of the world, and more.
+- 1. Identify unworkable control strategies employed by clients in therapeutic settings. - 2.
+Demonstrate the application of compassionate creative hopelessness techniques through roleplay exercises. - 3.
+Identify personal barriers that hinder the effective delivery of creative hopelessness interventions in clinical practice.
+17. Acceptance - Training Step by Step Workshop • 1:15 PM - 2:45 PM Components: Case presentation, Conceptual analysis, Didactic presentation, Experiential exercises, Categories: Processes of change, Professional development, Acceptance Target Audience: Beginner, Intermediate Location: Bayside A Beate Ebert, Clinical Psychologist, Private Practice Acceptance - Step-by-Step Training Learning Acceptance and Commitment Therapy (ACT) involves mastering processes and skills that are both intuitively understandable and deeply complex.
+"Acceptance" is a perfect example: we all know that there are things in life we cannot change-events, our bodies, the state of the world, and more.
 But how do we truly accept something that feels painful or wrong?
 How can we support our clients and trainees in this process?
 Is it possible to find richness and guidance in facing what we have previously avoided?
 This workshop will provide you with: 1.
 Concrete steps to effectively train clients or colleagues in this essential process, which is foundational to all other psychological flexibility processes; 2.
 A space to personally explore acceptance in relation to your own experiences; 3.
 Insights into the different dimensions of acceptance and its connection to self-as-context.
 You are invited to join with a spirit of curiosity and a willingness to explore an area in your life where you tend to avoid certain experiences.
 Educational Objectives:

 - 1. Describe the process of acceptance as a set of concrete, active steps and apply it effectively. - 2.
 Demonstrate how to guide clients, workshop attendees, or others in cultivating acceptance, seamlessly integrating these principles into conversations. - 3.
 Analyze dimensions of acceptance and explain their relationship to the concept of self-as-context.
-18. Metaphors, Fire, and Other Dangerous Things: Embodied Experience in the Therapy Room Workshop • 1:15 PM - 2:45 PM Components: Didactic presentation, Experiential exercises, Strategic planning Categories: Clinical intervention development or outcomes, RFT / RGB / language, Metaphors, Embodiment Target Audience: Beginner, Intermediate Target Audience: Beginner, Intermediate Location: Bayside B&C Eugen Secara, Ph.D.
-(C), Babeș-Bolyai University Matthew D. Skinta, Ph.D., ABPP, Roosevelt University Ioana Ivan, M.A., Babeș-Bolyai University Cristian-Silviu Oarcea There are few aspects of language that demonstrate its power in behavior change as elegantly as metaphors.
+18. Metaphors, Fire, and Other Dangerous Things: Embodied Experience in the Therapy Room Workshop • 1:15 PM - 2:45 PM Components: Didactic presentation, Experiential exercises, Strategic planning Categories: Clinical intervention development or outcomes, RFT / RGB / language, Metaphors, Embodiment Target Audience: Beginner, Intermediate Location: Bayside B&C Eugen Secara, Ph.D.
+(C), Babeş-Bolyai University Matthew D. Skinta, Ph.D., ABPP, Roosevelt University Ioana Ivan, M.A., Babeş-Bolyai University Cristian-Silviu Oarcea There are few aspects of language that demonstrate its power in behavior change as elegantly as metaphors.
 More than just linguistic tools, metaphors structure how we perceive, feel, and act, shaping both our problems and their potential solutions.
 This workshop explores the use of metaphors in psychotherapy by integrating Relational Frame Theory with the 4E (enactive-embodied-embedded-extended) cognition approach in cognitive science.
 We will examine how metaphors are not only spoken but lived, offering a direct route to psychological flexibility and experiential change.
 Through clinical demonstrations and experiential exercises, participants will explore the embodied nature of the metaphors that emerge in therapy and how embodiment can be skillfully employed to create and shape metaphors that support behavior change.
 By the end of this workshop, participants will be able to analyze, construct, and apply metaphors from an embodied perspective, using them as dynamic tools for transformation in therapy.
 Educational Objectives: